-	During stopovers all the crew is very busy.
+During stopovers the entire crew is very busy.
 They load, unload containers.
 It has to be quick, night or day.

 Passengers may usually disembark if they follow a strict procedure, provided that the captain and the harbor agent allow so.
 You have to wait for their approval, and then depending on how much time you have and what time it is you can enjoy a short visit of the city where the ship docked.

-Because I embarked in Rotterdam, the first stopover was in Le Havre in France, I had time enough to visit the Oscar Niemeyer Cultural Centre; he is a famous Brazilian architect and the place is worth the visit.
+Because I embarked in Rotterdam, the first stopover was in Le Havre in France, I had time enough to visit the Oscar Niemeyer Cultural Centre, named after a famous Brazilian architect.
+The place is worth the visit.

 The second stopover was Phillipsburg in Saint Martin, the Dutch part of the island.

 At night, I went with some Filipino crew members in a very lively local disco club.
-They were sympathetic enough to take me there, the place is well known by seafarers.
+They were sympathetic enough to bring me there, the place is well known by seafarers.

-And as these guys sometimes spend months on board they have several opportunities to go there during the same work period.
-It means the ship loops and sometimes they do 2 or 3 loops in a row.
+And since these guys sometimes spend months on board, they have several opportunities to go there during the same work period.
+This means the ship does loops and sometimes they do 2 or 3 loops in a row.

 Last stopover in Port of Spain, Trinidad and Tobago.
 I disembarked twice, late in the evening at the arrival and early in the morning before departure.
 I didn’t really went too far, but the good thing is that the harbor is into the city, and you can simply walk to find some place around.